Scottish Council for Voluntary Organisations

 The Scottish Council for Voluntary Organisations (SCVO) is the national membership body for Scotland’s voluntary organisations.
 SCVO's mission is to champion the role of voluntary organisations in building a flourishing society and support them to do work that has a positive impact.

-SCVO is passionate about what the voluntary sector can achieve.
+SCVO focuses on what the voluntary sector can achieve.
 Along with a community of 3,300 (approx.) members and supporters, SCVO believes that a thriving voluntary sector should be at the heart of a successful, fair and inclusive Scotland.

 SCVO provides services and support to the third sector in Scotland to advance shared values and interests.
 The organisation employs approximately 100 staff.